Sigterm-no/flowdht/README.md

 ### Registering Handlers For Your Application

-Wendy offers several callbacks at various points in the process of exchanging messages within your Cluster.
+FlowDHT offers several callbacks at various points in the process of exchanging messages within your Cluster.
 You can use these callbacks to register listeners within your application.
 These callbacks are simply instances of a type that fulfills the [wendy.Application](http://godoc.org/secondbit.org/wendy#Application) interface and are subsequently registered to a cluster.

 ```go
 type WendyApplication struct {